-When I travel I’m always at war with food because I used to be over 35 pounds heavier so I need to watch what I eat to keep the weight off and to keep my sanity.
+When I travel I’m always at war with food because I used to be 35 pounds heavier so I need to watch what I eat to keep the weight off and to keep my sanity.
 In Bali that was so so easy to do!
-Especially when you have pools and yoga classes everywhere to keep you fit!
+I don’t think good healthy food should mean a sacrifice of flavour.
 Here’s a foodie’s guide to Bali:

 Casa Luna – Just a few steps away from Ubud Palace, this cafe was as pretty and the food was tasty.
 They had my favourite Gado Gado which is an Indonesian Salad of boiled veggies and peanut sauce.
 They also had the famous Naga Bowls and lots of healthy dishes.
 Highly recommend!

-The Watercress – Sometimes you needed to just order two things off the menu because everything sounded so amazing!
+The Watercress – A foodies haven.
+Or heaven.
+Whatever you want it to be 😛 Sometimes you needed to just order two things off the menu because everything sounded so amazing!
 My first day there I ordered the smoothie bowl (which was the most expensive breakfast) and the pumpkin roasted salad.
 It is a brunches paradise – I went here 3 or 4 times in the 9 days I was in Bali!

 Milk and Madu – Pretty tricky to find if you aren’t familiar with the area.
 Located in North Kuta this cafe boasts high ceilings, delicious food and Nalu Bowls!
 Worth the detour.